... Flying your Standard Poodles

 What customer needs to bring for their standard poodles:

 1. All flights are arranged and paid for by the new owner.
-We provide information here to help you along the way.
-This gives the customer knowledge to what their Standard Poodles must go through to fly as well as surety in knowing what airline choice is made and their rules.
+TI provides information here to help along the way.
+This gives one knowledge to what Standard Poodles must go through to fly as well as surety in knowing what airline choice is made and their rules.

 Be by your phone and assure we have your cell phone number/s!!

-If driving into St. Paul/Houston to meet Dani/Tes on the flight date, one can meet at Delta cargo to pick up your pup that morning, we can coordinate everything...or we bring your pup to the hotel to you wherever you may be staying if driving in from out of town.
+If driving to Texas to meet Tes on the flight date, one can meet at hotel or in lobby at Austin Airport, TX to pick up your pup that morning, we can coordinate.

-If you are coming to pick up your pet in your car here are things to bring...but first my viewpoint by Tes Ingebritson as I am asked many times:
+If you are coming to pick up your pet in your car to my home, here are things to bring...but first my viewpoint by Tes Ingebritson as I am asked many times:

 What are my considerations on taking a pup in a car in a crate during the ride... that's a good one I will put here...the following is my experience and viewpoint, right or wrong, it's my observation: